Lessons from a Unicorn Digital Marketing Assistant who actually does the work:

 Without any online marketing knowledge, these friends have been able to secure work in the online space as virtual assistants, project managers and OBMs.

-The gateway into working online is through my Digital Media VA Crash Course.
-It’s a 5-week online program that teaches everything you need to know to start working ASAP as an online marketing virtual assistant, plus gives you plenty of job opportunities.
+The gateway into working online is through my Unicorn Digital Marketing Assistant School.
+It’s an 8-week online program that teaches everything you need to know to start working ASAP as a unicorn digital marketing assistant, plus gives you plenty of job opportunities to help you get started.

 The key is: you gotta learn what biz owners need and expect.